gelever/GAUSS/doc/EXAMPLE.md

 For a connected graph, the Fiedler vector is the eigenvector corresponding to the second smallest eigenvalue of the graph Laplacian.

 To keep things simple, in this example we do not solve an eigenvalue problem but instead a single linear system.
-`smoothG` ships with an example graph and a precomputed Fiedler vector.
+`GAUSS` ships with an example graph and a precomputed Fiedler vector.
 In this example we load that data and compare an upscaled approximation to the fine-scale Fiedler vector.

 In mathematical terms, we are given a graph-Laplacian \f$ A \f$ and a Fiedler vector \f$ x \f$ on a fine-scale graph.